chonalchendo/football-data-warehouse/README.md

 `Tranfermarkt` is a well-known football website that provides great data on player market valuations, transfers, and match statistics.
 The data is taken from tables such as the ones found [here](https://www.transfermarkt.co.uk/tottenham-hotspur/kader/verein/148/saison_id/2021/plus/1)

+## Infrastructure

+All cloud based infrastructure is managed using `Terraform`.
+The infrastructure is defined in the `infra` directory.
+Currently, there is no read access to the S3 bucket for public consumption.
+This is something that will be added in the future.

 ## Future Work

 - Add more data sources such as `Understat` and `Sofascore`